jorgegv/rage1/doc/DATAGEN.md

   * `ACTIVE`: 1 if this hotzone is active, 0 if not.
 Hot zones can be activated and deactivated during the game, this setting defined the initial state.
+  * `CAN_CHANGE_STATE`: 1 if it can change state, 0 if not.
+If it is ommited, its state will not change during the game.
 * `HERO`: defines hero properties in this screen.
 Arguments:
   * `STARTUP_XPOS`,`STARTUP_YPOS`: startup hero coordinates in this screen, of this is the initial screen.